Advisors to the Chancellor

 Energy Savings and Sustainability Committee

 The Energy Savings and Sustainability Committee provides broad input on ways to save on energy costs and have more sustainable practices on campus.

 The Hanakahi Council is comprised of Native Hawaiian faculty, staff and students at the University of Hawaii at Hilo.
 The council advises the chancellor on Hawaiian issues.

-Composed of decision-makers and key representatives from Academic Affairs, Administrative Affairs, Student Affairs, and University Relations, this group is charged with improving UH Hilo's enrollment planning and management.
+Composed of decision-makers and key representatives from Academic Affairs, Administrative Affairs, Student Affairs, and University Relations, the Enrollment Management Committee is charged with improving UH Hilo's enrollment planning and management.
 Discussions and actions focus on enhancing the recruitment, retention, and graduation of students.
 The overall goal is to do so in a purposeful, coordinated manner that aligns initiatives and outcomes with UH Hilo’s mission and campus strategic plan, as well as with the UH System’s strategic goals and performance measures.

 The nine-member Kahu Ku Mauna Council advises the Mauna Kea Management Board, the Office of Mauna Kea Management, and the chancellor on Hawaiian cultural matters affecting the Mauna Kea Science Reserve.

 The Professional Development Committee assesses faculty and staff professional development interests and needs; plans and implements activities for the current academic year in support of faculty and staff development; makes recommendation for activities in subsequent years; develops guidelines for the distribution of funds allocated for faculty and staff professional development; allocates funds for proposed faculty and staff development activities; and reviews and evaluates the effectiveness of faculty and staff development activities.